NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 - `"structure": ["flat"|"tree"]`: string keyword describing which structure should be used
 - `"costed": [true|false]`: specifies whether cost data is associated with this attribute.
 If `"costed": true`, the costs section must be supplied.<mark>Note that </mark>**`"costed": true`**<mark> is currently only supported in the tree structure.</mark>
 - `"options": { ... }`: Hash defining the valid options that an attribute can be set to.
 Contents depend on whether `tree` or `flat` structure is used.
-- `"default": "keyword_X"`: specifies the default value that should be used if the user opts not to provide an option.
+- `"default": "keyword_X"` - specifies the default value that should be used if the user opts not to provide an option.
 - `"stop-on-error": [true|false]`: Flag indicating if the run should be terminated when an option is not provided, or if HTAP should attempt to continue.

 Members specific to the `tree` structure: